soedinglab/transannot/README.md

 Possible inputs are:

 * assembled (e.g. with Trinity) transcriptomes
-* non-assembled transcriptomes, which will be assembled with `plass`
+* non-assembled transcriptomes, which will be assembled on protein level with `plass`
 * metatranscriptomes
 * single-organism transcriptomes, in such case it is possible to check for the contamination with `contamination` module, which is based on MMseqs2 taxonomy workflow